openframeworks/ofBook/chapters/animation/chapter.md

 float y = yorig + radius * sin(angle);
 ```

-*Note: In OF, the top left corner is 0,0 (y axis is increasing as you go down) so you'll notice that the point travels clockwise instead of counter-clockwise.
-If this bugs you (since above, I asked you imagine it moving counter-clockwise) you can modify this line `float y = yorig + radius * sin(angle)` to `float y = yorig + radius * -sin(angle)` and see the circle go in the counter-clockwise direction.*
+*Note: In OF, the top left corner is 0,0 (y axis is increasing as you go down) so you'll notice that the point travels clockwise instead of counterclockwise.
+If this bugs you (since above, I asked you imagine it moving counterclockwise) you can modify this line `float y = yorig + radius * sin(angle)` to `float y = yorig + radius * -sin(angle)` and see the circle go in the counterclockwise direction.*

 For these examples, I start to add a "trail" to the object by using the ofPolyline object.
 I keep adding points, and once I have a certain number I delete the oldest one.
 This helps us better see the motion of the object.